BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/README.md

 ## 3. Execution of the screening tool
 ### 3.1 Portable version

 The tool in portable version is embeded in a TKinter GUI as an interactive interface for functionality.
-If installation of python 3.8 is challenging, we suggest to consider WinPython for execution.
+If installation of python 3.8 is challenging, we suggest to consider WinPython for implementation.

-To execute in WinPython, please follow the steps as follows.
+To execute in WinPython, please follow these steps.
 	1) Download Winpython64-3.8.3.0 from [Sourceforge](https://sourceforge.net/projects/winpython/files/WinPython_3.8/3.8.3.0/).
 WinPython requires a regular PC with Windows 8 or higher version, with >=4GB free space on C drive.
 Additional C drive space is needed for placing the dataset prepared from the previous section and it depends on the size of the dataset.
 The memory requirement depends on the volume of data and details can be found in tool maunal [tool_instruction.md].
 	2) Download the zip file [BoPDdiseasescreening.zip](https://github.com/BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/blob/main/BoPDScreeningTool.zip) which contains codes/supporting documents needed for executing the screening tool.
 	3) Install module "skorch" in WinPython; detailed instruction can be found in *dependency version.txt* under dependency folder in the zip file [BoPDdiseasescreening.zip](https://github.com/BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/blob/main/BoPDScreeningTool.zip).